thephez/original-evolution-whitepaper/README.md

 blockchain.
 Alternatively, users wishing to keep every revision can run their own fullnode with
 pruning disabled on their account.
 Effectively, Account data are notarized in blocks, with the notarized data stored in parallel
-storage that’s pruned to a set­size relating to the number of end­users rather than the number of
+storage that’s pruned to a set-size relating to the number of end-users rather than the number of
 transactions (and therefore new addresses) that they are adding to the chain.
 The key reason to use a secondary store that extends each block is that blocks are best suited
-to retain full data on the transitions between states, whereas Drive’s main use­case is to
+to retain full data on the transitions between states, whereas Drive’s main use-case is to
 maintain a current ‘Active’ state for Account data, with deprecated states being pruned at a
 certain depth, e.g. after 1 month (depending on the Object definition in the Schema) .